Merkel Cell Carcinoma

 Using sunscreen: At least sun protection factor (SPF) 30 with UVA and UVB protection used as directed and reapplied every 2 hours and after swimming or sweating but not used to prolong sun exposure

-Treatment usually involves surgery to remove the tumor, often followed by radiation therapy, removal or biopsy of lymph nodes, or both.
+Treatment of Merkel cell carcinoma usually involves surgery to remove the tumor, often followed by radiation therapy, removal or biopsy of lymph nodes, or both.

-If cancer has spread or recurs, chemotherapy may be recommended.
+If cancer has spread or returns, chemotherapy may be recommended.